ASID Code of Ethics

 2.5 Members shall neither offer, nor make any payments or gifts to any public official, nor take any other action, with the intent of unduly influencing the official’s judgment in connection with an existing or prospective project in which the members are interested.

-2.6 Members shall not assist or abet improper or illegal conduct of anyone in connection with any project.
+2.6 Members shall not assist or abet improper or illegal conduct of anyone in connection with a project.

 3.0 RESPONSIBILITY TO THE CLIENT

-3.1 Members’ contracts with clients shall clearly set forth the scope and nature of the projects involved, the services to be performed and the methods of compensation for those services.
+3.1 Members’ contracts with a client shall clearly set forth the scope and nature of the project involved, the services to be performed and the method of compensation for those services.

-3.3 Members shall fully disclose to a client all compensation that the member shall receive in connection with the project and shall not accept any form of undisclosed compensation from any person or firm with whom the member deals in connection with the project.
+3.4 Members shall fully disclose to a client all compensation which the Member shall receive in connection with the project and shall not accept any form of undisclosed compensation from any person or firm with whom the member deals in connection with the project.

-3.4 Members shall not divulge any confidential information about the client or the client’s project, or utilize photographs of the client’s project, without the permission of the client.
+3.5 Members shall not divulge any confidential information about the client or the client’s project, or utilize photographs of the project except as is expressly allowed by agreement between the Member and client.

 4.0 RESPONSIBILITY TO OTHER INTERIOR DESIGNERS AND COLLEAGUES

-4.4 Members shall not endorse the application for ASID membership and/or certification, registration or licensing of an individual known to be unqualified with respect to education, training, experience or character, nor shall a member knowingly misrepresent the experience, professional expertise of that individual.
+4.4 Members shall not endorse the application for ASID membership and/or certification, registration or licensing of an individual known to be unqualified with respect to education, training, experience or character, nor shall a Member knowingly misrepresent the experience, professional expertise or moral character of that individual.

-4.5 Members shall only take credit for work that has actually been created by that member or the member’s firm, and under the member’s supervision.
+4.5 Subject to the provisions of section six, members shall only take credit for work that has actually been created by that Member or the Member’s firm, and under the Member’s supervision.

-4.6 Members should respect the confidentiality of sensitive information obtained in the course of their professional activities.
+4.6 Members shall respect the confidentiality of sensitive information obtained in the course of their professional activities.